 During the recent review of the District Plan, the unique heritage of Marton's central business district (CBD) was well canvassed.
 This resulted in the introduction of 'heritage offsets' by which a building owner, seeking to modify or remove heritage elements, may be permitted to offset these by improving heritage values in another building.
-This is an opportunity to form a collective view of what is particularly important in Broadway between High Street and Follett Street and around the corner into High Street.
+This has the potential to form a collective view of what is particularly important in Broadway between High Street and Follett Street and around the corner into High Street.

-To stimulate thinking about this with building owners in particular (but also the wider community), in November-December 2016, Council engaged Opus to undertake a heritage assessment of the Marton CBD which considered the retention or enhancement of the overall heritage 'look and feel' of central Marton.
-This could mean preserving and enhancing the highest value elements and giving effect to the heritage offsetting approach.
+To stimulate thinking about this with building owners in particular (but also the wider community), in November-December 2016, Council engaged Opus to undertake a heritage assessment of the Marton CBD which considered the retention or enhancement of the overall heritage 'look and feel' of central Marton, preserves and enhances the highest value heritage elements in this area and has regard for giving effect to the heritage offsetting approach.
 Opus suggested a staged approach for developing a heritage precinct, starting from the High Street end of Broadway, as shown on the previous page.

 The Government has called for applications to the Heritage Earthquake Upgrade Incentive Programme ('EQUIP') with the first round closing on 10 February 2017, and a further round to be offered later in 2017.
 Council is not eligible to apply for its own buildings - the fund is targeted at privately owned heritage listed buildings.
-However, Council intends to co-ordinate an application on behalf of interested building owners in the Marton CBD to maximise the heritage precinct approach, since this may be a critical point of difference from other applications.
+However, Council intends to co-ordinate the application on behalf of interested building owners in the Marton CBD to maximise the heritage precinct approach, since this may be a critical point of difference from other applications.
+The eligibility criteria requires details of proposed seismic strengthening to be carried out so Council will aim for that second round.